 - Choose lean meat such as chicken and fish over red meat and fatty cuts e.g. pork belly

-- Cut down on processed foods and add more vegetables and fresh ingredients like tofu and mushrooms
+- Cut down on processed food and add more vegetables and fresh ingredients like tofu and mushrooms

 - If you need, choose dipping sauces with the Healthier Choice symbol, as they are lower in salt content.
 Alternatively make your own dipping sauce using freshly chopped garlic, parsley or spring onions with a little soy sauce.